rachiashtekar/captone-project/README.md

  : This condition checks if the current genre (data.id) is already present in the selected array.
 If it is, it means the genre is already selected.

+ #  ------------------About local storage---------------

+ 1. The localStorage object is a type of web storage that allows you to store data with no expiration time.